-Information about our senior securities (including debt securities and other indebtedness) is shown in the following tables as of the fiscal years ended September 30, 2016, 2015, 2014, 2013, 2012 and 2011.
-The report of our independent registered public accounting firm, Ernst & Young LLP, on the senior securities table as of September 30, 2016 is attached as an exhibit to the registration statement of which this prospectus is a part.
+Information about our senior securities (including debt securities and other indebtedness) is shown in the following tables as of the quarter ended December 31, 2015 and the fiscal years ended September 30, 2015, 2014, 2013, 2012 and 2011.
+The report of our independent registered public accounting firm, Ernst & Young LLP, on the senior securities table as of September 30, 2015 is attached as an exhibit to the registration statement of which this prospectus is a part.